CLOSER-Cohorts/training-development/ach/closer-rationale.md

 - To leverage structural and semantic metadata standards to support national and international interoperability of UK longitudinal population data.
 - To encourage innovative data management through better information
 - To enable reproducible and transparent research

+---

+## CLOSER Discovery (F)

+CLOSER Discovery was developed in collaboration with our studies to be a research tool which streamlines the process of exploring longitudinal population study research data.
+It empowers researchers to confidently navigate these large and complex data collections, saving valuable time with minimal recourse to the studies or cumbersome documentation.

+---

+## CLOSER Discovery (A)

+Lists allow you to curate the data or questions you may be interested e.g. to inform a research proposal, data management plan, to share with collaborators or as part of a data access request

+---

+## CLOSER Discovery (I)

+A consistent vocabulary is used across the available data for discovery of variables, questions, life stage, mode and types of data

+Uses an establisjed community metadata standard (DDI-LIfecycle)

+---

+## CLOSER Discovery (R)

+- CLOSER Discovery provides detailed information about
+  - the data collected, including summary statistics for each variable to assess quality and coverage,
+  - its source questions or measurements and the context in which it was asked.